alphagov/government-service-design-manual/service-manual/the-team/developer-jd.md

 w/c 16th January 2012
 w/c 23rd January 2012

-PERSON SPECIFICATION - COMPETENCES/SKILLS REQUIRED
+## PERSON SPECIFICATION - COMPETENCES/SKILLS REQUIRED

-Leading and Teamworking
+### Leading and Teamworking

 Essential

-Provides a vision and defines clear team roles, responsibilities and objectives Empowers, motivates and inspires teams to deliver timely results, systematically reviews progress and team performance
+* provides a vision and defines clear team roles, responsibilities and objectives
+* empowers, motivates and inspires teams to deliver timely results, systematically reviews progress and team performance
-● Develops the capability of teams to deliver the Department's objectives
+* develops the capability of teams to deliver the Department's objectives

-●
-●

-Analysing Evidence and Thinking Strategically
+### Analysing Evidence and Thinking Strategically

 Essential

-Thinks strategically when integrating complex or conflicting analysis from a range of sources to provide balanced advice
+* thinks strategically when integrating complex or conflicting analysis from a range of sources to provide balanced advice
-● Makes sound, evidence-based decisions, assesses risks and defends decisions and actions
+* makes sound, evidence-based decisions, assesses risks and defends decisions and actions
-● Champions and encourages others to think strategically when developing new approaches or addressing novel problems
+* champions and encourages others to think strategically when developing new approaches or addressing novel problems

-●

-Focusing on Customers and Stakeholders
+### Focusing on Customers and Stakeholders

 Essential

-Shapes, links and manages customer and stakeholder expectations to determine delivery capabilities, accounting for changing requirements ● Builds trust and openness with customers and stakeholders, keeps them updated on progress and acts upon feedback
+* shapes, links and manages customer and stakeholder expectations to determine delivery capabilities, accounting for changing requirements
+* builds trust and openness with customers and stakeholders, keeps them updated on progress and acts upon feedback
-● Empowers others to improve the scope, delivery capability, measurement and provision of customer and stakeholder services
+* empowers others to improve the scope, delivery capability, measurement and provision of customer and stakeholder services

-●

-Managing and Valuing People
+### Managing and Valuing People

 Essential

-Ensures timely performance assessment to provide or gain constructive feedback on the delivery of objectives and equal opportunities for people to develop their capabilities
+* ensures timely performance assessment to provide or gain constructive feedback on the delivery of objectives and equal opportunities for people to develop their capabilities

-●

 Desirable

-Reinforces a culture that values all people and rewards productive behaviour, promptly addresses any poor performance
+* reinforces a culture that values all people and rewards productive behaviour, promptly addresses any poor performance
-● Aligns people's development needs with strategic corporate requirements to enable talent to flourish
+* aligns people's development needs with strategic corporate requirements to enable talent to flourish

-Managing and Supporting Programmes and Projects
+### Managing and Supporting Programmes and Projects

+Essential
-Delivers timely project objectives within budget and to quality standards, ensures that business benefits are realised
+* delivers timely project objectives within budget and to quality standards, ensures that business benefits are realised

 Desirable
-● Manages people, resources and relationships efficiently to ensure effective delivery of programmes and projects
+* manages people, resources and relationships efficiently to ensure effective delivery of programmes and projects
-● Evaluates outcomes of programmes and projects to build capability and share lessons learned
+* evaluates outcomes of programmes and projects to build capability and share lessons learned

-Managing Finance and Resources
+### Managing Finance and Resources

+Essential
-Plans effectively and utilises budgets and resources, including the authority to re-deploy funds across functions, to deliver measurable value for money
+* plans effectively and utilises budgets and resources, including the authority to re-deploy funds across functions, to deliver measurable value for money

-Ensures an appropriate understanding of roles and responsibilities in complying with guidance on finance policies and procedures
-● Anticipates business needs and manages resource requirements

-Communicating and Marketing

-Promotes effective information sharing

-Uses experts to help ensure the effective communication and marketing of business objectives
-● Works in partnership with experts to define, plan, implement, review and measure the effectiveness of communication and marketing channels

-Specialist Skills / Expertise

-Solid experience of web application development, ideally in Ruby and Javascript Enthusiasm for sharing knowledge and working in a multi-disciplinary team.
-A habit of writing robust automated tests for your work

-Ability to quickly learn new languages and frameworks and happiness to pick the right tool for the job
-● Enthusiasm for sharing knowledge and working in a multi-disciplinary team

-●

 Desirable
+* ensures an appropriate understanding of roles and responsibilities in complying with guidance on finance policies and procedures
+* anticipates business needs and manages resource requirements

+### Communicating and Marketing

+Essential
+* promotes effective information sharing

+Desirable
+* uses experts to help ensure the effective communication and marketing of business objectives
+* works in partnership with experts to define, plan, implement, review and measure the effectiveness of communication and marketing channels

+### SPECIALIST SKILLS / EXPERTISE

+Essential
+* solid experience of web application development, ideally in Ruby and Javascript
+* enthusiasm for sharing knowledge and working in a multi-disciplinary team.
+* a habit of writing robust automated tests for your work
+* ability to quickly learn new languages and frameworks and happiness to pick the right tool for the job
+* enthusiasm for sharing knowledge and working in a multi-disciplinary team

+Desirable
-Experience of building and scaling high-traffic websites Knowledge of content management techniques, workflows, etc.
+* experience of building and scaling high-traffic websites
+* knowledge of content management techniques, workflows, etc.
-Ability to train and mentor new developers, and introduce non-programmers to programming concepts
+* ability to train and mentor new developers, and introduce non-programmers to programming concepts

-●
-●
-●

 How to Apply